Microsoft/azure-docs.cs-cz/articles/logic-apps/logic-apps-enterprise-integration-b2b-list-errors-solutions.md

 **Popis chyby**: nenašla se žádná smlouva s identitami: ' AS2Identity ':: ' Partner1 ' and'AS2Identity ':: ' Partner3 '

-**Akce uživatele**: neplatný AS2-od nebo AS2-pro konfiguraci pro smlouvu.
+**Akce uživatele**: neplatný AS2-From nebo AS2-To nakonfigurována pro smlouvu.
 Opravte záhlaví "AS2-from" nebo "AS2-do" zprávy AS2 nebo smlouvu tak, aby odpovídala identifikátorům AS2 v záhlavích zpráv AS2 s konfiguracemi smluv.

 ## <a name="as2"></a>AS2